alvarovieira/java-virtual-machine/README.md

 Java Virtual Machine
 ====================
 Implementation of Java Virtual Machine for Java SE 8 version.
-The language used was C99.
+The language used was C ISO, aka C99.

 Building
 --------